ovis-hpc/ldms/README.md

 * autoconf (>=2.63), automake, libtool
 * glib2
 * libreadline
-* libevent2 (>=2.0.21)
-	* For recent Ubuntu and CentOS 7, libevent2 can be installed from the central repo.
-	* If you want to install from source, please find it here. <http://libevent.org/>
 * openssl Development library for OVIS, LDMS Authentication
+* libmunge for Munge LDMS Authentication plugin
-* For LDMS and Baler Python Interface:
+* For LDMS Python Interface:
-	* Python-2.7.
+	* Python-3.6.
-	* swig
+	* Cython 0.25.
-* For Baler bclient Python Interface:
-	* PyYAML (The Python YAML module <http://www.pyyaml.org/wiki/PyYAML>)
 * doxygen if you want to build OVIS documentation.
 * Some LDMS plug-ins have dependency on additional libraries.
 For cray-related LDMS sampler plug-in dependencies, please see the man page of the